garrandall/popular-music-data/tracks/ooh--mary-j--blige.md

 I'll cook and clean, I'll make you happy

-Ooh, what you do to me
+Oh, what you do to me
 (What you do to me)
-Ooh, you're my everything
+Oh, you're my everything
 (You're my everything)
-Ooh, I'm so glad I found you
+Oh, I'm so glad I found you
 (I'm so glad I found you)
-Ooh, I can't live without you
+Oh, I can't live without you

 Got a jones in my bones, and it's all for you, babe